puppetlabs/puppet-docs/source/pe/3.2/install_basic.markdown

 ### Verifying the Installer

 To verify the PE installer, you can import the Puppet Labs public key and run a cryptographic verification of the tarball you downloaded.
 The Puppet Labs public key is certified by Puppet and is available from public keyservers, such as `pgp.mit.edu`.
 You'll need to have GNuPG installed and you'll need to download the GPG signature (.asc file) associated with your PE version from the PE downloads page.
+You can also access the GPG signature from the link in the email that is sent to you after you download PE.

 To import the Puppet Labs public key, run: